SovIoTech/Portfolio/README.md

 ### Temperature Monitoring, LED Control via MQTT, IoT Gateway with Node-RED
 **Description:** Developing an IoT gateway using Node-RED for temperature monitoring and LED control via MQTT protocol.

+### Zapier Automation - Gmail to Excel to Google Calendars
+**Description:** Automating data flow from Gmail to Excel to Google Calendars using Zapier for streamlined data management.

+### ShellyAPP - Node-RED Cloning Realtime Data using HTTP Protocol
+**Description:** Cloning real-time data using HTTP protocol with ShellyAPP and Node-RED for efficient data synchronization.

+### Node-RED - Carbon Footprints in IoT Devices
+**Description:** Monitoring and analyzing carbon footprints in IoT devices using Node-RED for environmental sustainability.

+### Node-RED - Controller for Scaled Values
+**Description:** Creating a controller in Node-RED for managing scaled values in industrial applications.

+### Node-RED - DataSet Sorting using MQTT and Context Variables
+**Description:** Sorting datasets using MQTT and context variables in Node-RED for efficient data organization and processing.

+### Node-RED - Dynamic Production Cycle for Industry
+**Description:** Implementing a dynamic production cycle management system in Node-RED for industrial automation.

+### Node-RED - Energy IoT Monitoring System
+**Description:** Developing an energy IoT monitoring system with Node-RED for real-time energy consumption analysis.

+### Node-RED - Flow and Temperature of Generator Monitoring System
+**Description:** Monitoring flow and temperature in generator systems using Node-RED for predictive maintenance.

+### Node-RED - IoT Railway Station
+**Description:** Designing an IoT solution for railway station management using Node-RED for enhanced operational efficiency.

+### Node-RED - Light and Moisture Monitoring Dashboard
+**Description:** Creating a dashboard for monitoring light and moisture levels using Node-RED for agricultural applications.

+### Node-RED - MQTT Weather Analysis and Visualization Dashboard
+**Description:** Analyzing and visualizing weather data using MQTT and Node-RED for weather monitoring applications.

+### Node-RED - Measuring Skin Conductance from DBMS Parameters
+**Description:** Measuring skin conductance using DBMS parameters with Node-RED for biometric data analysis.

+### Node-RED - Payload using Timestamps from Multiple Files
+**Description:** Processing payloads using timestamps from multiple files in Node-RED for synchronized data analysis.

+### Node-RED - Smart Power Meter
+**Description:** Developing a smart power meter system using Node-RED for accurate power consumption monitoring.

+### Node-RED - Smart Water Management System
+**Description:** Implementing a smart water management system using Node-RED for efficient water usage monitoring.

+### Node-RED Sparkplug - Weather Monitoring System
+**Description:** Creating a weather monitoring system using Node-RED Sparkplug for real-time weather data analysis.

+### Node-RED to Mobile using PushBullets
+**Description:** Sending Node-RED data to mobile devices using PushBullets for instant notifications and alerts.

+### Node-RED to Python using MQTT
+**Description:** Integrating Node-RED with Python using MQTT for seamless data exchange and processing.

+### NodeRED - IoT API WhatsAppEXCEL
+**Description:** Integrating IoT APIs with WhatsApp and Excel using Node-RED for data management and analysis.

+### NodeRED - IoT Tank Monitoring
+**Description:** Monitoring IoT tanks using Node-RED for real-time tank level and usage tracking.

+### NodeRED - IoT UIBuilder Website
+**Description:** Creating a dynamic IoT UIBuilder website using Node-RED for customizable IoT dashboard displays.

+### NodeRED - IoT Website Data Management
+**Description:** Managing IoT website data using Node-RED for efficient data storage and retrieval.

+### OPUCA To Node-RED Visualization Cloning and Analysis Dashboard
+**Description:** Cloning and analyzing visualizations using OPUCA and Node-RED for comprehensive data analysis.

+### Project Python NodeRED Integration
+**Description:** Integrating Python with Node-RED for enhanced functionality and data processing capabilities.

 ## Getting Started